Digital Inclusion Checklist

 - Share presentations and/or any additional supplemental material ahead of time if possible.

-- If captioning has been requested please ensure that a professional captioner is used, rather than assigning someone participating in the meeting this role.
-Contact the OAE or D&AO as needed.
-Note that academic accommodations are funded by the OAE, and the D&AO funds most public accommodation requests, but event hosts should contact them to further discuss.
+- If captioning has been requested as a disability-related accommodation, hire a professional captioner rather than using auto-captions or assigning the role to someone participating in the meeting to ensure accuracy.
+Contact the D&AO or OAE needed.
+The OAE coordinates academic accommodations, and the D&AO coordinates most public accommodation requests, but event hosts should contact them directly to discuss further.

 Step 3: Hosting an Accessible and Inclusive Event/Activity